jerkoen/FullyBookedScraper/README.md

-Small project I did for learning how to webscrape using python + mongodb. <br / >
+Small project I did for learning how to webscrape using python + mongodb. <br />
 Mainly followed John Watson Rooney's tutorial on YouTube.
-Title: Try this Web Scraping Project with Mongodb (Code Along) <br />
+Title: Try this Web Scraping Project with Mongodb (Code Along). <br />

 ## Website Used
 - [Fully Booked](https://fullybookedonline.com)